 I hate Bluetooth headsets.
 They all have two problems: they’re uncomfortable and battery life sucks.
 Considering that making phone calls more comfortable is the whole point of a wireless headset, Bluetooth sets are generally garbage.
 If you want a headset for gaming, you might be better off reading our Xbox 360 wireless headset with Bluetooth review.
-But recently I’ve seen a positive change, thanks mostly to two recent headsets.
+But recently I’ve seen a positive change, thanks mostly to two recent headsets that are some of the highly-rated bluetooth headsets.
 One of those is the Plantronics Marque M155.
 And the other can be found in our Jabra Stealth Bluetooth headset review.

 Unsurprisingly, the Marque is sleek and small, measuring at 2” long and a quarter inch wide and thick.
 It has one “home” button on the outside, an on/off switch on the bottom, and a volume rocker on the top.
 A microUSB connector fits snugly on the back.
 A glossy black finish with silver rims gives the Marque a very clean design, even though the glossy surface picks up fingerprints all too easily.
 On a device this small, that’s barely noticeable, if ever.
 I have to say that it looks very similar to the iPhone 4/4S.
 Or at least the black model.
 Give our Jawbone Era review a read if you want to see another high-quality bluetooth headset.